 - SKU Selection – If a feature is marked as an SKU selection, then the code of a chosen option will alter which product is actually used.

 - Multiple Selection – If a feature is marked as multiple selection, then several of its options may be chosen, simultaneously.
 Without this set, only one option may be chosen at any given time.
+It is useful when there are 2 or more nested features with identical codes.

 - Optional Selection – If a feature is marked as an optional selection, then one of the product will not require an option to be chosen for the product to be valid.